w3c/cogai/README.md

 ## Cognitive Architecture

 The following diagram depicts how cognitive agents can be built as a collection of different building blocks that connect via the cortex.
+The initial focus of work is on a chunk rule engine inspired by John Anderson's ACT-R. Future work will look at the other building blocks.

 ![Image of cognitive architecture as a set of modules connected via the cortex](https://www.w3.org/Data/demos/chunks/cogarch.jpg)

 p.s. [useful tips on using GitHub for W3C projects](https://w3c.github.io/)